 Where to Cross-Country Ski in Stowe

 Below are popular cross-country ski locations.
-View all Nordic ski locations in Stowe.
+View Stowe Nordic’s interactive map of ski locations in Stowe.

 Trapp Family Lodge: Ranked the #1 Best Cross-Country Ski Resort in North America by USA Today, the Trapp Family Lodge Outdoor Center is the largest cross-country ski center in Stowe, featuring 37 miles of groomed trails and 62 miles of backcountry trails suitable for skiers of all ages and abilities.